Bottom Bracket Standards and Terminology

 The terms BB30a, BB30ai, and BBright™ Direct Fit refer to asymmetrical shell width designs, which does not effect the press fit of the adaptors to the bike.

 The term PF46 refers to a frame shell bore of 46mm.
 The term PF30 is an early industry name used to distinguish this standard from the previous BB30 (PF42) standard.
 The frame shell has a smooth bore with an approximately 46mm inside diameter.
-The shell widths are 68mm for road bikes and 73mm for mountain bikes.
+The shell widths range in width from 68mm to 86mm.
 The cartridge bearings of the PF46 system use an adaptor of plastic or aluminum and are pressed into the bottom bracket shell.
 Bearing adaptors are made to fit different crank spindle diameters, such as 22/24mm, 24mm, 28.99mm, and 30mm.

 The terms PF30a, PF30ai, and BBright™ Press Fit refer to asymmetrical shell width designs and do not change the press fit of the adaptors to the bike.